boyangzhang1993/swift-transcription/README.md

 <img src="https://raw.githubusercontent.com/boyangzhang1993/swift-transcription/master/Screen%20Shot%202020-08-02%20at%2011.57.48%20AM.png" width="250">

 # Button functions
-You could use the ViewController.swift file I posed in this github.
+You could use the ViewController, AppDelegate, and SceneDelegate file I posed in this github.

-The following part is to explain most parts of it.
+The following part is to explain some parts of it.

 Inside the outlet, we first define three To-do functions.
 ```